TheTalkingWeed/PythonProjectCreator/README.md

 # Code Generator for "Hello, World!" in multiple programming languages
 This code generator creates a "Hello, World!" program in various programming languages.
 The supported languages are:

--Java
+- Java
--Python
+- Python
--C
+- C
--C++
+- C++
--C#
+- C#
--JavaScript
+- JavaScript
--Go
+- Go
--Rust
+- Rust
--Ruby
+- Ruby
--Kotlin
+- Kotlin
--TypeScript
+- TypeScript
--Lua
+- Lua
--Lisp
+- Lisp
--Scala
+- Scala
--Swift
+- Swift
--PHP
+- PHP
--HTML
+- HTML

 ## Installation
 To install the program, you need to have Python installed on your computer.
 You can download Python from the [official website](https://www.python.org/downloads/).

-After installing Python, you need to install pyinstaller using the pip package manager.
+After installing Python, you need to install *** pyinstaller ***  using the pip package manager.
 Open your terminal or command prompt and run the following command:

 `pip install pyinstaller`